Learning-informed parameter identification in nonlinear time-dependent PDEs: Problem setting

 We also use $\compt$ to denote the compact embedding (see \cite[Theorem 1.21]{Roubicek})

-The notation $C$ indicates generic positive constants.
-We denote by $\|\cdot\|_{A\to B}$ the operator norm $\|\cdot\|_{\mathcal{L}(A,B)}$, and by $\la\cdot,\cdot\ra_{V,V^*}$ the pairing between dual spaces $V,V^*$.
-Furthermore, $A\cdot B$ denotes the Frobenius inner product between matrices $A$, $B$, while $AB$ means matrix multiplication, and $A^T$ stands for the transpose of $A$.
+\commA{The notation $C$ indicates generic positive constants. \commB{Given any Banach spaces $X$, $Y$}, we denote by $\|\cdot\|_{\commB{X\to Y}}$ the operator norm $\|\cdot\|_{\commB{\mathcal{L}(X,Y)}}$, and by $\la\cdot,\cdot\ra_{\commB{X,X^*}}$ the pairing between dual spaces \commB{$X$, $X^*$}.
+We write $\C_\text{locLip}(\commB{X,Y})$ for the space of locally Lipschitz continuous functions between \commB{$X$} and \commB{$Y$}.
+Furthermore, $A\cdot B$ denotes the Frobenius inner product between \commB{generic} matrices $A$, $B$, while $AB$ stands for matrix multiplication, and $A^T$ stands for the transpose of $A$.
 The notation $\Bc^X_\rho(x^\dagger)$ means a ball of center $x^\dagger$, radius $\rho>0$ in $X$.
-For functions mapping between Banach spaces, by the term \emph{weak continuity} we will always refer to weak-to-weak continuity, i.e., continuity w.r.t. weak convergence in both the domain and the image space.
+For functions mapping between Banach spaces, by the term \emph{weak continuity} we will always refer to weak-weak continuity, i.e., continuity w.r.t. weak convergence in both the domain and the image space.}